lkmklsmn/MitoTrace/README.md

 </p>

 # About
-Mitochondrial variation is linked to important biological functions and various human diseases.
-Recent progress in single-cell genomics has established single-cell RNA sequencing (scRNAseq) as a popular and powerful technique to profile transcriptomics at the cellular level.
-Here, we developed MitoTrace, an R package for the analysis of mitochondrial variation in scRNAseq data.
-This repository contains the R code for MitoTrace.
+MitoTrace, a user-friendly R package for the analysis of mitochondrial variation in next generation sequencing data.

 ## Prerequisites